maxandwinnie/maxandwinnie/README.md

 Anyways, sorry for the long DNI list :'] Here's some fandom INTs!:

 DSMP/OSMP/QSMP (we do NOT support the irl members!
 DNI if you do!) • Cartoon Network • Bluey • SF • Omori • UT/DR • COTL • FNAF • COD • Fantastic Mr. Fox (please!!!) • WOF • WC • Again, not an exhaustive list.
 We don't do similar video game INTs besides ones listed.
-Also, DNI if you're toxic in any way about/with any of these
+Also, DNI if you're toxic in any way about/with any of these.
+YOU DON'T HAVE TO BE IN ANY OF THESE FANDOMS IN ORDER TO INTERACT WITH US!!!

 This is still a WIP but that's it for now :] Thanks for being here!